 Use double-density leukocyte isolation medium to recover all leukocytes from the cell suspension.

-in a 15 mL conical tube, add 10 mL of density medium
+In a 15 mL conical tube, add 10 mL of density medium

-carefully layer the 5 mL cell suspension onto of the density medium and mixing the two phases.
+Carefully layer the 5 mL cell suspension onto of the density medium and mixing the two phases.

-Centrifuge 20 minutes at 750 G at 17 °C.
+Centrifuge 20 minutes at 750g at 17 °C.

 After the density centrifugation, one white layer of cells appears between the L15 medium and Ficoll.
 Aspirate the top layer of the L15 medium.

 Next, transfer the mononuclear and polymorphonuclear cell layer to a new conical tube, while making sure to not aspirate the Ficoll gradient with the cells.
-Wash the cells once with 10 ml of L15 2% FBS and 1% PenStrep.
+Wash the cells by centrifuging them at 17°C, 300g, with 10 ml of L15 2% FBS and 1% PenStrep,

 Cell seeding: